-The Minister (or delegate) may, on their own initiative, within a time limited period, require a proponent to undertake an individual environmental assessment, referred to as a s.16(1) order, or impose conditions on an undertaking, referred to as a s.16(3) order.
+The Minister may, on their own initiative, within a time limited period, declare an undertaking to be a Part II.3 project (which would require the proponent to prepare a comprehensive environmental assessment), referred to as a s.16(1) order, or impose conditions on an undertaking, referred to as a s.16(3) order.

-If the Minister (or delegate) is considering making an order on their own initiative, the Minister must make the order no later than 30 days after the end of the comment period set out in the Notice of Completion or Notice of Addendum, unless a Notice of Proposed Order is provided to the proponent.
-If the Director provides a Notice of Proposed Order to the proponent, within the 30 day period, advising the proponent that the Minister is considering making an order (Notice of Proposed Order) the Minister must make the order within 30 days of the Director's notice being provided to the proponent unless the notice includes a request for information.
-The Director may also include in the notice a request for information.
-If information is not requested by the Director, the Minister must make the order within 30 days of the Director's notice being provided to the proponent.
+If the Minister is considering making an order on their own initiative, the Minister must make the order no later than 30 days after the end of the comment period set out in the Notice of Completion or Notice of Addendum, unless unless the Director provides a notice to the proponent, within the 30-day period, advising the proponent that the Minister is considering making a s.
+16 order (Notice of Proposed Order).
+If the Director issues a Notice of Proposed Order, the Minister may only make the s.
+16 order within 30 days of the Director's notice being given to the proponent unless the notice includes a request for information.

 If the Notice of Proposed Order includes a request for information, the proponent must provide that information to the Director within the deadline contained in the notice.
-When received, the ministry will review the information and if the Director is satisfied that the submitted information meets the request, the Director will notify the proponent (Notice of Satisfactory Response).
-The Minister (or delegate) will then have 30 days to make an order.
+When the information is received, the ministry will review the information and if the Director is satisfied that the proponent has provided the requested information, the Director will notify the proponent (Notice of Satisfactory Response).
+The Minister will then have 30 days to make a s.
+16 order.
 In this case, the following outcomes could apply:

-- If the Minister (or delegate) issues a s.16(1) order, the proponent cannot proceed with the project without first seeking and obtaining approval under Part II of the Act (i.e. individual/comprehensive EA). - If the Minister (or delegate) issues a s.16(3) order, the proponent must meet the conditions outlined in the order in proceeding with their project. - If the Minister (or delegate) does not issue an order within 30 days of the Director giving a Notice of Satisfactory Response, the proponent can proceed with their project.
+- If the Minister issues a s.16(1) order, the proponent cannot proceed with the undertaking without first seeking and obtaining approval under Part II.3 of the EA Act, which involves the preparation of a comprehensive EA. - If the Minister issues a s.16(3) order, the proponent must meet the conditions outlined in the order in proceeding with their undertaking. - If the Minister does not issue an order within 30 days of the Director giving a Notice of Satisfactory Response, the proponent can proceed with their undertaking.

-If the Director is not satisfied with the information provided (the proponent fails to provide the information requested within the timeline provided in the Director's notice or the information is not complete), the Director will issue a Notice of Unsatisfactory Response and the proponent will be required to issue a new Notice of Completion or Notice of Addendum.
-The new Notice of Completion (or Addendum), providing for a new comment period of at least 30 days, must be issued within the time period and following any directions specified by the Director in the notice (e.g. post information to the proponent's website).
+If the Director is not satisfied with the information provided in response to a request for information in a Notice of Proposed Order or if the proponent fails to provide the information requested within the timeline provided in the Director's notice, the Director will issue a Notice of Unsatisfactory Response and the proponent will be required to issue a new Notice of Completion or Notice of Addendum.
+The new Notice of Completion or Notice of Addendum.
+The new Notice of Completion or Notice of Addendum, providing for a new comment period of at least 30 days, must be issued within the time period and following any directions specified by the Director in the Notice of Unsatisfactory Response (e.g., post information to the proponent's website).
 In addition, the information specified in the Notice of Unsatisfactory Response must be provided to the Director for review.
-If the Director is satisfied with the information provided to the ministry with the new Notice of Completion or Addendum, the Director will issue a Notice of

-Satisfactory Response.
-Once the Notice of Satisfactory Response is given, the Minister (or delegate) will have 30-days to issue an order if the Minister (or delegate) chooses to do so.
+If the Director is satisfied with the information provided to the ministry with the new Notice of Completion or Notice of Addendum, the Director will issue a Notice of Satisfactory Response.
+Once the Notice of Satisfactory Response is given, the Minister will have 30-days to issue an order if the Minister chooses to do so.
 In this case, the following outcomes could apply: